 The other function of the sewerage system is to convey waste flows from the point of origin (for example, from a customer's home) to a point of treatment.
-The sewerage network contains more than 5,400 miles of pipeline, with pipe sizes ranging from 6 to 102 inches in diameter, and is predominantly a gravity system.
-This means the flow travels in a downhill direction without any other help and, therefore, sewers need to be located generally along streambeds at the lowest elevation in a basin.
+The sewerage network contains more than 5,600 miles of pipeline, with pipe sizes ranging from 6 to 102 inches in diameter, and is predominantly a gravity system.
+This means the flow travels in a downhill direction without any other help and, therefore, sewers generally flow along streambeds towards the lowest elevation in a basin.
 The sewers in one drainage basin are independent of those in other basins.
 There are 13 major drainage basins in the Sanitary District.